google/caliban/docs/cli/expansion.rst

    cat experiment.json | expansion stdin

-The
-`Experiment File Expansion and Pipes <http://go/caliban#experiment-file-expansion-and-pipes>`_ section below has more information on how to use this function with other caliban commands to generate very complex sets of experiments with ease.
+The :doc:`../explore/experiment_broadcasting` page, specifically its section on pipes, has more information on how to use this function with other caliban commands to generate very complex sets of experiments with ease.

 expansion --pprint
 ~~~~~~~~~~~~~~~~~~